Skip to Content

 But for those who are fans of pecan pie and are wanting a keto-friendly recipe, you’ll appreciate this lovely pecan topping.

-The best way I can describe the pecan topping of this pumpkin pie is that it has sort of a praline quality.
+The best way I can describe the pecan topping of this pumpkin pie is that it has a keto praline topping.

-And as far as the crust goes, the use of coconut flour is what comes closest to a wheat crust.
-It has the perfect texture making your taste buds think you are cheating.
+As far as the crust goes, I chose to make it with coconut flour.
+It has the perfect texture, making your taste buds think you are cheating.
 But thankfully, you’re not.

 How To Make A Keto Pumpkin Pecan Glazed Pie